A Patient’s Guide to Osteochondritis Dissecans of the Knee

 Children as young as nine or ten can develop this condition.
 But the disease behaves much differently in children and for this reason, is given a separate name, juvenile osteochondritis dissecans (JOCD), meaning osteochondritis dissecans of children.

 OCD and JOCD cause the same kind of damage to the knee, but they are separate diseases.
 In the child who is still growing, the problem is much more likely to heal itself.
 In the adult, the bones are not growing.
 For this reason, the treatment and prognosis of OCD and JOCD can be very different.

 Sometimes JOCD is not treated or does not heal completely.
 When this happens, JOCD develops into OCD.
-OCD can occur any time from early adulthood on, but most patients are adults under age 50.
+OCD can occur at any time from early adulthood on, but most patients are adults under the of age 50.
 The cases of OCD that are first diagnosed in early adulthood probably began as JOCD.
-When a person gets OCD later in life, it is probably a brand new problem.
+When a person gets OCD later in life, it is probably a brand-new problem.